 Don’t let the fear of a expensive repair keep you from calling in a professional.
 Everything type of damage does not call for an entire roof replacement.
 Maybe some flashing has come loose in a valley and that’s what’s causing a leaky roof.
 This is a small repair.
 But if not dealt with, can lead to huge repair costs for damage inside your home.

-Should your entire roof need to be replaced.
-A roofing professional can guide you in choosing shingles that may save money in the long run.
+Should your entire roof need to be replaced, a roofing contractor can guide you in choosing shingles that may save money in the long run.
 If you live in area that has frequent hail storms or a high likelihood of tornadoes you may want to explore the benefits of impact resistant shingles.
 Metal roofs are popular on many homes and can offer a different level of protections.
 You need to do some research and see what’s best for your situation.
 But, don’t ignore it!

 You probably lose most of your homes efficiency through the windows.
 Heated air can escape in the winter and cool air in the summer.
 Because our windows are generally covered by blinds and curtains, we generally don’t even think about what’s going on in and around them.
 Take a closer look.
 Do you notice your drapes moving as if in a breeze?
 If you don’t have the window open and you notice that kind of movement, the air is coming from somewhere.